 In my last post, I shared one of my favorite fall salads with persimmons and delicata squash.

 This week I’m back with another seasonal salad that would be a great holiday dinner addition.
-In fact, it was inspired by a salad with apples that my sister-in-law brings every year to our extended family Thanksgiving.
+In fact, it was inspired by a salad my sister-in-law brings every year to our extended family Thanksgiving.

 I always look forward to enjoying a big bowlful of it.
 But there’s no reason that you have to wait until the fourth Thursday in November to try it.